PhD Course Requirements

 During Orientation, each incoming student meets with an assigned member of the Curriculum Advising Committee (CAC) to formulate a Plan of Study.
 The CAC advises students on their academic plans, approves required courses, and assists in decisions related to the PhD program.
 Any changes to the original Plan of Study must be discussed with and approved by a member of the CAC.

 During rotations, once in a lab, each rotation student will be assigned a graduate student or postdoctoral mentor.
 Mentors are a valuable resource for rotation students, providing guidance and advice regarding lab practices and policies.

-Admission to a research group is strongly encouraged by the start of the student’s second term.
-Students are required to enter a research group by June 30th of their first year, unless a deferral is granted on a term-by-term basis by the director of graduate studies.
+Admission to a research group is strongly encouraged by the start of the student's second term.
+Students are required to enter a research group by June 30th of their first year.
 Once a student joins a research group, the faculty member of that group becomes the student’s advisor.
 If a student subsequently finds that another area of research more closely matches his or her interests, the student should consult with the director of graduate studies or co-director of graduate studies.
 Students are encouraged to consult with the co-director of graduate studies on any issues that affect graduate student life.

 PhD Research Progress and Evaluation

 A primary teaching mission of Chemistry and Chemical Biology (CCB) faculty is to develop and nurture a graduate student’s ability to perform original and creative research.
 Three student/faculty meetings over the course of a graduate career are important components of this training mission.
 Each of the meetings have a different purpose with the objectives of assessing the expertise of a student in performing independent research (2nd year PhD Qualifying Exam), monitoring a student’s research progress and guiding the student in developing an original research program (3rd year Proposal / Research Review Meeting), and offering advice for the professional development of the graduate student (4th year Advising Meeting).